chipcullen/chipcullen_com/src/posts/surviving-a-major-product-launch.md

 It's still not been totally sunshine-and-roses.
 We've had a few more major issues pop up from time to time, so we have still had drop-everything-and-react moments.
 But things have settled down.
 We are out of the woods.

-At this point, we'll address bugs like we did with our old, mature, product, with our existing workflows.
+At this point, we will address bugs like we did with our old, mature, product, with our existing workflows.
 We can also turn our attention now to _new_ features with the new site, which is the fun part!